MarkSeliter/MarkSeliter/README.md

-- Hi, I’m @MarkSeliter
+- Hi, I’m @MarkSeliter :)
-- I'm a cyber security enthusiast
+- I'm an aspiring ethical hacker
+- Just trying to make the dream a reality

 <!---